 - Address, phone number, and email address

 Please submit your full application to email@example.com

-The abstracts will be forwarded without the author’s particulars to an anonymous Review Committee that will be selected by the Wayeb Conference Board.
-Therefore, it is imperative that submissions are ONLY made to the above address.
+Abstracts will be forwarded without the author’s particulars to an anonymous Review Committee that will be selected by the Wayeb Conference Board.
+Therefore, it is imperative that submissions are ONLY sent to the above address.
 Submissions may not be made to conference organisers nor any other members of Wayeb.
-Submissions sent to any address than the above will be immediately disqualified.
+Submissions sent to any address other than the above will be immediately disqualified.